databrary/design/ridir-16/ridir-16-narrative.md

 - The framework also allows research participants to give permission for excerpts or clips from their recordings to be shown for research or educational purposes.
 - In turn, the framework limits access to the bulk of Databrary's materials to researchers who are specifically authorized by their institutions to have access to the library and to conduct research and non-research activities using these materials.
 - The framework, with minimal modification, has been agreed to by more than X institutions in North and South America, Europe, Asia, and Australia.

+#### Data management tools

+The project team sought to lower barriers to data sharing by creating data management functions that make it easy for researchers to organize data for subsequent sharing,

+When researchers do share, standard practice involves organizing data after a project is finished, perhaps when a paper goes to press.
+This “preparing for sharing” after the fact presents a difficult and unrewarding chore for investigators.
+It makes curating and ingesting datasets challenging for repositories, as well.
+Databrary has created a different route to curation that reduces these barriers.
+Databrary has developed a data management system that empowers researchers to upload and organize data as it is collected.
+Immediate uploading reduces the workload on investigators, minimizes the risk of data loss and corruption, and accelerates the speed with which materials become openly available.
+The system employs familiar, easy-to-use spreadsheet and timeline-based interfaces (Figures 2-3, and 5) that allow users to upload videos, add metadata about tasks, settings, and participants, link related files, and assign appropriate permission levels for sharing.
+To encourage immediate uploading, Databrary provides a complete set of controls so that researchers can restrict access to their own labs or to other users of their choosing.
+Datasets can be openly shared with the broader research community at a later point when data collection and ancillary materials are complete, whenever the contributor is comfortable sharing, or when journals or funders require it.

+Databrary has developed a novel active-curation framework.
+Researchers are encouraged to upload videos (and, if desired, files in other formats) after each session of data collection and to fill relevant metadata fields in a flexible, modifiable spreadsheet to aid in data management and to facilitate search and reuse.
+With this active-curation framework, the cost in time and labor to researchers is equivalent to current lab practices of storing a copy of the video on a hard drive and entering the associated metadata into a spreadsheet.
+Moreover, with this method, Databrary acts as the researcher’s personal lab file server and cloud storage, enabling web-based sharing among members of the protocol and ensuring secure backup.

+#### Building a Community

+Data sharing works only when the scientific community embraces it.
+From the beginning, Databrary has sought to cultivate a community of researchers who support data sharing and commit to making sharing and reuse part of their work flows.
+Databrary's community building efforts involve many interacting components.
+These include active engagement with professional associations, conference-based exhibits and training workshops, communications with research ethics and administration staff, talks and presentations to diverse audiences, and one-on-one consultations with individual researchers and research teams.
+These activities are time and labor-intensive, they are critical to changing community attitudes toward data sharing in the educational and learning sciences.
+Looking ahead, it will be critical to engage funders, journals, and professional organizations in the effort to forge community consensus about the importance, feasibility, and potential of open video data sharing.
+As it stands now, Databrary serves the community of researchers who study infant, child, and adolescent development, and the library is beginning to serve the needs of researchers who study K-12 education.
+However, the software is free and open source (http://github.com/databrary) and could readily be adapted for use by investigators interested in studying and sharing findings from research into best practices in engineering education or other fields.

+#### Tools for Analyzing Video

+- Tools allow text or numeric tags to be applied to segments of video by human observers.
+- Transana as a model for free-form comments ...
+- CLAN as a model for highly structured, strong regularized conceptual ontologies.
+- Datavyu as a model for highly flexible tool, scripting capability (Mangold has scripting, as well), free and open source software.

 #### Gaps this project will fill